patrik64/rust-refactoring-guru/structural/facade/README.md

 ## Real-World Analogy

 When you call a shop to place a phone order, an operator is your facade to all services and departments of the shop.
 The operator provides you with a simple voice interface to the ordering system, payment gateways, and various delivery services.

+## Pros and Cons

 | Pros | Cons |
 | ----------- | ----------- |